Why aren't my ads receiving impressions?

 Your campaign may not receive impressions when your targeting is too broad, too narrow, or conflicting.
 While highly sensitive targeting credentials can put your campaigns in front of a highly specific audience, that same specificity also limits the reach of your campaign.

 - Location - Targeting specific regions with a small population

 - Gender – Targeting only one gender for multiple campaigns

-- Device – Targeting specific, older OS versions within iOS and Android or specific mobile carriers can limit targeted audience capabilities
+- Device – Targeting specific or older OS versions within iOS and Android, or specific mobile carriers can limit targeted audience capabilities

-- Keywords – Highly specific keywords can drive higher engagement rates, but it also limits your campaign’s potential audience.
+- Keywords – Highly specific keywords can drive higher engagement rates, but also limits your campaign’s potential audience

-- Followers - You can target specific @usernames that are relevant to the product, event or initiative you want to promote.
-However, the more usernames you add to the username targeting, the less likely users will be following all specific accounts.
+- Followers - You can target specific usernames that are relevant to your ad, but the more usernames you add, the less likely people will be following all of those specific accounts

-- Interests – Similar to keyword targeting, targeting niche interests can lead to increased engagement amongst specific users, but will limit the potential reach of your audience
+- Interests – Similar to keyword targeting, targeting niche interests can lead to increased engagement amongst specific groups, but will limit the potential overall reach of your audience

 - Language – Targeting languages with a very limited audience